Biden to nominate new ATF director, release ghost gun rule

-WASHINGTON (AP) — President Joe Biden is nominating an Obama-era U.S. attorney to run the Bureau of Alcohol, Tobacco, Firearms and Explosives, as his administration unveils its formal rule to rein in ghost guns, privately made firearms without serial numbers that are increasingly cropping up at crime scenes, six people familiar with the matter told The Associated Press.
+WASHINGTON (AP) — President Joe Biden is nominating an Obama-era U.S. attorney to run the Bureau of Alcohol, Tobacco, Firearms and Explosives, as his administration unveils its formal rule to rein in ghost guns, the privately made firearms without serial numbers that are increasingly cropping up in violent crimes.

-Biden is expected to make the announcement nominating Steve Dettlebach, who served as a U.S. attorney in Ohio from 2009 to 2016, at the White House on Monday, the people said.
-They were not authorized to discuss the nomination publicly and spoke to the AP on condition of anonymity.
+The White House confirmed that Biden was announcing the nomination of Steve Dettlebach, who served as a U.S. attorney in Ohio from 2009 to 2016, in a Monday afternoon event.
+The administration is also releasing a final version of its ghost gun rule, which comes with the White House and the Justice Department under growing pressure to crack down on gun deaths.

-The administration will also release the finalized version of its ghost gun rule, which comes as the White House and the Justice Department have been under growing pressure to crack down on gun deaths and violent crime in the U.S.
+However, the announcement on guns also highlights the limits of Biden’s influence to push a sweeping congressional overhaul of the nation’s firearm laws in response to both a recent surge in violent crime and continued mass shootings.
+Congress has deadlocked on legislative proposals to reform gun laws for a decade, and executive actions have faced stiff headwinds in federal courts — even as the Democratic base has grown more vocal in calling on Biden to take more consequential action.

-Dettlebach’s confirmation is likely to be an uphill battle for the Biden administration.
-Biden had to withdraw the nomination of his first ATF nominee, gun-control advocate David Chipman, after the nomination stalled for months because of opposition from Republicans and some Democrats in the Senate.
+Dettlebach’s confirmation, too, is likely to be an uphill battle.
+Biden had to withdraw the nomination of his first ATF nominee, gun-control advocate David Chipman, after it stalled for months because of opposition from Republicans and some Democrats in the Senate.

 Both Republican and Democratic administrations have failed to get nominees for the ATF position through the politically fraught process since the director’s position was made confirmable in 2006.
 Since then, only one nominee, former U.S. Attorney B. Todd Jones, has been confirmed.
 Jones made it through the Senate in 2013 but only after a six-month struggle.
 Jones was acting director when President Barack Obama nominated him in January 2013.